In this article

-Inlays and onlays are indirect dental restorations, which means they are made outside of your mouth in a laboratory.
-An inlay or onlay is typically used when a cavity is too large for a simple filling.
+Inlays and onlays are indirect dental restorations, which means they are made outside your mouth in a laboratory.
+These restorations are typically used when a cavity is too large for a simple filling.

-There are many benefits of inlays and onlays, including:
+Here are some benefits of inlays and onlays:

 Inlays and onlays can be made of gold, composite, or ceramic materials:

-Gold inlays are typically used if a cavity filling repeatedly fractures.
-For esthetic reasons, you may choose composite or ceramic (porcelain) inlays may be chosen for aesthetic reasons, but they are more prone to damage since they are more brittle than gold.
+Gold inlays are typically used if a filling repeatedly fractures.
+For esthetic reasons, you may choose composite or ceramic (porcelain) inlays over those made of gold.
+However, they are more prone to damage since they are more brittle than gold.

 Some dentists recommend opting for gold inlays or onlays in areas of the mouth where appearance is not important, such as the back molars.

-Ceramic inlays and onlays are made of porcelain.
-In dentistry, porcelain is used to create tooth-colored restorations that mimic the color, shape, and function of natural teeth.
+Ceramic inlays and onlays can be made of porcelain.
+Dentists use porcelain to create tooth-colored restorations that mimic the color, shape, and function of natural teeth.

-Composite inlays and onlays are used to fill cavities that are too large for traditional fillings.
-They are an alternative to gold or ceramic restorations and still perform the same functions.
+Composite inlays and onlays fill cavities too large for traditional fillings.
+They are an alternative to gold or ceramic restorations and perform the same functions.

-Often times, inlays and onlays replace fractured or damaged cavity fillings.
+Often, inlays and onlays replace fractured or damaged fillings or decay.

-If there is an existing filling in your tooth, your dentist will remove it prior to placement.
-Any cavitated tooth tissue is also removed, which leaves a "hollowed out" cavity.
+If there is an existing filling in your tooth, your dentist will remove it before placement.
+Cavitated tooth tissue is also removed, leaving a hole behind.

-Then, your dentist prepares and shapes your tooth, allowing for easier placement of the inlay or onlay.
+Then, your dentist shapes this hole using specific parameters as a guide, allowing for easier placement of the inlay or onlay.

 While the inlay or onlay is being prepared, a temporary filling is placed to seal the cavity.
 This helps prevent further decay and protects your tooth from thermal stimulation (sensitivity caused by cold or hot liquids).